Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 # Bugs & Fixes

 I encountered a bug where I can't get the header to blend into the background.
 I fixed the issue by googling my way to the conclusion found on this link: (https://www.w3schools.com/howto/howto_css_image_text.asp)

+I am boring the CI dumplink for the form on this site.
+The footer, I got from CI Love running Project.